ariesco/CafeInMaude/README.md

 CafeInMaude: A translation from CafeOBJ into Maude
 ==================================================

-CafeInMaude is a tool to introduce CafeOBJ specifications into the Maude system (please note that the current version of CafeInMaude works for Maude 2.7).
+CafeInMaude is a tool to introduce CafeOBJ specifications into the Maude system.
+Please note that the current version of CafeInMaude runs in Maude 3, please visit the *previous versions* folder for Maude 2 versions.

 This tool has the following features:
 * Supports operators, predicates, equations, and transitions, and all their related attributes.